Infographics & Illustrations – words and pictures for people

 It was great to be engaged by Sprott Planning & Environment to create some unique templates for the 2018 American GreenPort Congress.
 My clients are hosting a workshop at the Congress and wanted to engage participants with templates that would be visually appealing and gather their feedback without using the ‘usual’ butchers paper exercise!
 As you can ‘sea’ the creation of these templates is a staged process working from the initial discussion with my clients through to the creation of mock-ups and then the black and white drawings to the FINAL coloured templates!

 As hand drawn animations take a considerable amount of time to create with clients this type of visual storytelling needs to be booked many months in advance.

 Sustainable Sediment Management Story (North Queensland Bulk Ports)

 Mud crab sampling in Moreton Bay Marine Park (CSIRO)

-*Please note use of my graphics need to be attributed to me and remain unaltered unless written permission is given as all graphics and images are Copyright © 2017 Dr Sue Pillans
+*Please note the use of my graphics and visuals need to be attributed to me and remain unaltered unless written permission is given as all graphics and images are Copyright © 2018 Dr Sue Pillans